alpas/alpasdev/src/main/resources/docs/authentication.md

 You can configure what `AuthChannel` to use by default in multiple ways.

-When scaffolding a new project, Alpas creates an `AuthConfig` class for your.
+When scaffolding a new project, Alpas creates an `AuthConfig` class for you.
 If you open it, you'll see that it adds a new channel under `session` name.
 Notice how the value of the channel is **not** an instance of `SessionAuthChannel` but is a callback that creates the actual instance.